 Alyson Wright is a horse racing trainer proudly sponsored by Hollywoodbets.
-Along with her husband Kevin Wright, they train a number of horses for the Hollywood Syndicate including Sunny Bill Du-Toy and a number of exciting prospects for the future.
+Along with her husband Kevin Wright, they train a number of horses for the Hollywood Syndicate.
 Learn more about her start in the racing industry, and the team that makes up her stable at Summerveld.
 Read more here.

 How long have you been in the horse racing industry?

 As my mother Penny Fisher is a trainer in Zimbabwe I have grown up around the horses and racing.
 I started riding work for my mother when I was 14 and started riding in work rider/ladies races when I was 16.
 This is how I met Kevin (my husband) who was champion apprentice and jockey in Zimbabwe.
 I started going out with Kevin when I was 16 and we got married in Dec 1994.
 I was 21 years old.

 Where was your first official job in the racing industry?

 My first official job in the industry was in 1998 as Stud manager on a Thoroughbred Stud in Zimbabwe called Rumbavu Park.
 I worked for Christopher Peech who owned the stud and Kevin was stable jockey to Noelene Peech who trained.
 In 2001 Kevin was offered a job in Singapore for Michael Clements (ex Zimbabwean) and I was an assistant/work rider in the yard.
 We returned to Zimbabwe and I was assistant trainer to my mom for a year before we moved to Durban with Noelene Peech in August 2003 where I was assistant and Kevin was stable jock.
 Unfortunately Kevin’s riding career was ended in November 2003 when he was kicked at the start.
 Noelene then returned to Zimbabe at the end of the 2004 season.

 When did you take out your trainer’s licence?